 Fell running is actually not as hard as you would think, and it’s a really inclusive sport.
-Your heart rate running up a mountain probably won’t be too far off what it would be climbing a mountain in the winter with heavy gear, and you should take your time to adapt to ease yourself into the sport and get used to running on rough boggy terrain and unstable scree.
+Your heart rate running up a mountain probably won’t be too far off what it would be climbing a mountain in the winter with heavy gear.
+You should take your time to adapt to ease yourself into the sport.
+And get used to running on rough boggy terrain and unstable scree.

 Get the right kit